 As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million in 2013.
 In part because of that pressure, the State committed to reimburse Passaic County its $1.7 million cost for the extra election, and repay other counties as well.

-Please help us by sharing this website on Facebook and Twitter, calling or visiting your friends and neighbors to tell them about Election Day on November 3, volunteering with a canvass or phone-bank, and putting a sign on your lawn to show your support.
-If you can, donate to the campaign.
+Please help us by sharing this website on Facebook and Twitter, calling or visiting your friends and neighbors to tell them about this year's impotant elections, volunteering with a canvass or phone-bank, and putting a sign on your lawn to show your support for Passaic County's Democratic candidates.
+You can also donate to our continuing campaign.

-As for me, I'll be working hard every day to earn you vote.
-I am excited about how, in a second term, we can continue to invest in the programs and infrastructure that help Passaic County residents and business reach their highest potential; build effective collaborations with neighboring counties and with our municipalities, to increase government's efficiency; and continue to stand up for the things you and I believe in.
-This year especially, your support is essential.
+As for me, I'll keep working hard every day to earn you support.
+My colleagues and I will continue to invest in the programs and infrastructure that help Passaic County residents and business reach their highest potential; build effective collaborations with neighboring counties and with our municipalities, increase government's efficiency; and continue to stand up for the things you and I believe in.
+But, as always, your support is essential.

 Thank you!
 Please keep in touch!